Is It for You?

 Then click on the Non-Academic Fee Form link.

 Do not submit non-academic material until after you have submitted your application for admission.
-You will receive an email acknowledgement of your application that will include your Ryerson Student Number.
-Please include your Ryerson Student Number on all materials you submit.
+You will receive an email acknowledgement of your application that will include your TMU Student Number.
+Please include your TMU Student Number on all materials you submit.

 You are required to submit your portfolio and statement of intent via SlideRoom.